s-mrb/Docker-Notes/README.md

 A registry is a storage and content delivery system, holding named Docker images, available in different tagged versions

+### Data Storage Options in Docker

+- Volumes

+  - host

+  - anonymous

+    ```shell
+    docker run -v /path/in/container ...
+    ```

+  - named

+    ```shell
+    docker volume create somevolumename
+    docker run -v name:/path/in/container ...
+    ```

+    You can also specify Docker volumes in your docker-compose.yaml file using the same syntax as the examples above.
+Here’s an example of a named volume

+    ```yaml
+    volumes:
+    `-` db_data:/var/lib/mysql
+    ```

+    ```

+    ```

+- Bind Mounts
+- tmpfs

+### Volumes

+With the previous experiment, we saw that each container is effectively read-only.
+While containers can create, update, and delete files, those changes are lost when the container is removed.
+Volumes provide the ability to connect specific filesystem paths of the container back to the host machine.
+If a directory in the container is mounted, changes in that directory are also seen on the host machine.

 ## Docker CLI Commands

 ### build